turingschool/front-end-curriculum/lessons/module-2/intro-to-react-stateful-components.md

 In our example above we create our increaseCount method as an arrow function.
 This will insure that the keyword `this` in our function will always refer to this specific instance of our counter.

-One of the more confusing things about React is when to make a component stateful.
-A general rule of thumb to keep in mind is that, if you're not sure if a component should be stateless or stateful, start with a stateless component.
-Add state if you find that you need it.
-Stateful components are a lot heavier than stateless component.
+One of the more confusing things about React is when to make a component a class component.
+A general rule of thumb to keep in mind is that, if you're not sure if a component should be functional or a class, start with a functional component.
+Convert it to a class if you find that you need state, custom methods, or access to lifecycle methods.
+Class components are a lot heavier than function components.
 Keep your app as lean as possible!

 ##### Turn and Talk

 * What is the difference between props and state?
-* What should go into every stateful component's constructor?
+* What should go into every class component's constructor?
 * Why is it important to use the `setState()` method instead of modifying `state` directly?
 * What is the optional argument in `setState()` for and why?